Finding the best dog for your needs can be an understandably challenging matter.

-You’ll only need to tell him not to repeat a certain behaviour once or twice for him to get the message, and when you praise him, he’ll spin and scamper like a four-week old puppy with glee.
+You’ll only need to tell him not to repeat a certain behavior once or twice for him to get the message, and when you praise him, he’ll spin and scamper like a four-week-old puppy with glee.

 Females of the German Australian Shepherd breed are a little more docile by comparison, but they also tend to have a more nurturing side.

 If your child falls over in the yard while playing, for instance, she’ll be the first to come and fetch you and will sit dutifully by, carefully watching everything, as you put the band-aid on your little one’s knee.